 - 3.5.
 Although everyone in triathlon has a duty of care to safeguard participants, an important strategy in safeguarding in sport is the designation of an individual who is responsible for safeguarding and promoting the welfare of participants in the sport.
-TSA, its Provincial and District associations and affiliated clubs as well as all any event sanctioned by TSA or its structures are required to appoint a competent person as their Safeguarding Officer. - 3.6.
-TSA will appoint a competent person(s) as safeguarding officer(s) at a national level. - 3.7.
-Each of the Provincial Associations will appoint a competent person(s) as safeguarding officer(s) at a Provincial level. - 3.8.
-Each of the District Associations will appoint a competent person(s) as safeguarding officer(s) at a Provincial level. - 3.9.
-All TSA affiliated clubs must appoint a competent person(s) as their safeguarding officer. - 3.10.
-All events registered through the TSA must appoint a competent person(s) as the safeguarding officer(s) for the event. - 3.11.
-Safeguarding Officers are responsible for: - Responding to harassment, abuse and poor practice concerns; - Providing support and advice on the implementation of procedures that safeguard and promote the welfare of participants. - 3.12.
-In order to avoid any potential conflicts of interest in respect of a club safeguarding officer, the role must not be taken on by a key member of the club coaching team or member of his/her immediate family, however an individual who has a more limited involvement in coaching can take on the role in the event that there is no other acceptable alternative.
+TSA and its Provincial and Regional associations are required to appoint a competent person as their Safeguarding Officer. - 3.6.
+TSA will appoint a competent person(s) as safeguarding officer(s) at a National level. - 3.7.
+Safeguarding Officers are responsible for: - Responding to harassment, abuse and poor practice concerns; - Providing support and advice on the implementation of procedures that safeguard and promote the welfare of participants. - 3.8.
+All Safeguarding Officers are required to undertake TSA training on safeguarding participants in Triathlon prior to their appointment and to attend annual updates.